celehs/dcalasso/README.md

 ## A time-dependent Cox model, without stratification of baseline hazard: Surv(t0,t1,status)~V4+V5+...+V103
-# Using 1 core for computation, loading dataset from 10 chunks [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
+# Example option 1: Using 1 core for computation, loading dataset from 10 chunks [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
 mod = dcalasso(as.formula(paste0('Surv(t0,t1,status)~',paste(paste0('V',4:103),collapse='+'))),
                family = 'cox.ph',
                data.rds = paste0(dir,'dataTV',1:10,'.rds'), iter.os = 2)